javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 let {var1, var2} = {var1:…, var2:…}
 ```

-We should have an existing object at the right side, that we want to split into variables.
+We should have an existing object on the right side, that we want to split into variables.
 The left side contains an object-like "pattern" for corresponding properties.
 In the simplest case, that's a list of variable names in `{...}`.

 For instance: